gnolang/gno-by-example/examples/gno.land/gbe/primitives/README.md

-# Hello World
+# Primitives

-This is the simplest application that you can create using Gno. `Render(string) string` is a special method that will be used by `gnoweb` to render html output.
+Example using primitives.
+Take into account that special types that are not in Go language will be implemented for easy of usage, like bigint.
+Maps do not persist its state between calls yet!